 Mary is currently causing a hysterical commotion in her family kitchen, where she can usually be found.
 The hilarious mother and caterer to the stars, Mary Giuliani, is whipping up bite-sized deliciousness to cater to the chic masses.
-Since 2005, Mary’s company, @marygiuliani, has been the premier go-to caterers for every fashion and luxury label’s high end events; creating out-of-box ideas and immensely entertaining experiences.
+Since 2005, Mary and her husband Ryan have been the premier go-to caterers for every fashion and luxury label’s high end events; creating out-of-box ideas and immensely entertaining experiences.

 Only Mary could take the tired theme of Bingo Night and curate such a creative and styled party that would make any fashionista scream for margaritas and Bingo on a random Tuesday night.
 As a regular on the Rachael Ray show, Mary is constantly showing audiences how to style their events with sass and surprise.

 With hospitality in her blood, Mary comes from a long line of boisterous and talented women.
 Named after both grandmothers, Mary and Lucille, Mary finds that family history is the ultimate inspiration for a successful business owner.
 Having run and owned several hotel properties in Montauk since it was a sleepy fishing village, her family has been in the business for generations.
 After meeting her husband, Ryan made a mountain girl of this beach lover, who has fully become a true Woodstock local.
 With another cookbook to launch titled Tiny Hot Dogs: A Memoir in Small Bites, Mary brings us on an adventure from childhood to present day with whimsical stories about growing up, the love of cooking, and entertaining.